How to take care of your Chinese Evergreen (Aglaonema)

 Chinese Evergreens are generally unbothered by pests and problems but here are some common problems you could run into if you don’t properly care for your plant:

-- Tips of Leaves Browning: this is typically due to chemicals in the tap water we use to water our plants, if that is the case, use distilled water, rainwater, or let tap water sit out for a day or so to let the more harmful chemicals evaporate out.
-Sometimes it could be due to a lack of humidity as well and in that case, follow what I mentioned above for increasing the humidity
+This is typically due to chemicals in the tap water we use to water our plants, if that is the case, use distilled water, rainwater, or let tap water sit out for a day or so to let the more harmful chemicals evaporate out.
+Sometimes it could be due to a lack of humidity as well and in that case, follow what I mentioned above for increasing the humidity.

 With all that being said, Chinese Evergreens are a great plant to have in your home, they purify the air you breathe and are a breeze to take care of, as long as you follow the guidelines above!